hackforla/lucky-parking/README.md

 Installs all dependencies defined in `package.json`.
 This step is required before running the project locally.

+To install a new dependency, run `pnpm install -w <package>`.

+To install a new dev dependency, run `pnpm install -wD <package>'`.

 ### pnpm run clean

 Deletes any build artifacts and dependencies from the workspace and packages.
 You will need to re-execute `pnpm install` to run the project locally.

-### pnpx nx dev client
+### pnpx nx dev @lucky-parking/website

-Runs the client app in development mode.
+Runs the website app in development mode.
 Open [http://localhost:5173/](http://localhost:5173/) in your browser to view the client application.

+### pnpx nx dev @lucky-parking/api-express

+Runs the express server in development mode at [http://localhost:3000/](http://localhost:3000/).

-### pnpx nx storybook ui
+### pnpx nx storybook @lucky-parking/ui

 Runs the Storybook instance of the UI library.
 Open [http://localhost:6006/](http://localhost:6006/) in your browser to explore the UI library.